Cycling at the 1900 Summer Olympics: Medal table

-Non-Olympic events
+Non-medal events

 In 1900, there was no official distinction between Olympic events and non-Olympic events held during the Exposition Universelle (1900).
 Most events were open for all cyclists.
 The cycling events satisfying all of these criteria—restricted to amateurs, open to all nations, open to all competitors and without handicapping—are now regarded as Olympic events.
 Before July 2021 the IOC has never decided which events were "Olympic" and which were not.
 Other events were: